mino-git/rtcw-wet-blender-model-tools/README.md

-# RtCW/ET Model tools for Blender
+# RtCW:ET Model Blender Model Tools

-**Status: version 1.0.0 (rc2)**
+**Status: version 1.0.0 (rc3)**

 ## Introduction

  RtCW:ET Blender Model Tools is an addon for the 3D modeling software Blender.
 It adds support for the MD3, MDC, MDS, MDM/MDX and TAG model formats.
 These formats make up parts of the assets for the games Return to Castle Wolfenstein and Wolfenstein: Enemy Territory.

 The addons main focus is on import, export and convertability between the formats.
 But there are additional tools which help you work with the formats.
-The current state of those tools is attachment and shading inside Blender.
+The current state of those tools include direct conversion, attachment, shading and extracting .pk3 files.

 ## Features